xdanradu/frontend-presentation/readme.md

-# How to run the presentation
+# Frontend development 2022

+Open the presentation by running the following commands:

 ```bash
 npm install